 - spray olive oil

-Serve with Tzatziki Sauce, greens, sweet summer tomatoes and fresh herbs.
+Serve with creamy Tzatziki Sauce, greens, sweet summer tomatoes and fresh herbs.

 - Preheat oven to 400F